 I really enjoyed some of the questions that rolled in afterwards surrounding organisational and culture change.
 I’ve long been a fan of Kotter’s 8-step Process for Leading Change, and so here’s my take on how you can exploit this framework to help your business exploit the value of a transformational capability.

 The requirement to change can often arrives from a crisis.
 Your customers can be unhappy, funding could be cut, or a corporate risk has just started flashing critical.
 It’s really important to jump on this — use honest yet brutal metrics to show everyone the root problems that the capability can help you nail.
 Tie it emotionally to some key internal stakeholders pain points.
 Most of all, be ready to pounce on all opportunities - they might arrive when you’re waiting in the coffee queue.

 2. Build a Guiding Coalition

-Now that you’ve created a sense of urgency, you will have some key people onboard with the idea.
+Now that you’ve created a sense of urgency, you will need to have some key people onboard with the idea.
+Simon Sinek would ensure you pick people high on the trust axis, rather than high on the performance axis.
 Giving that team the focus and time to execute on a successful creation is key.
 You are unlikely to be successful in creating something special if your team are helping you in their spare time.
 Don’t allow the board to fully delegate this without giving you resources.